A person without a smiling face must not open a shop

 This is so true.
 If you’re in the right frame of mind and if your outlook is positive; when customers come along your personality radiates, and a potential client on the end of the phone will be more likely to hire you than if you’re feeling negative.
 Your frame of mind will influence the words you choose, maybe even so subtly you won’t notice yourself, but people will get either a positive or negative vibe from you depending on how you feel.

 On the other hand, during those times when you are feeling down on your luck; appearing upbeat can be exhausting.
 If you have a good business idea and if you really believe in yourself, your tenacity will get you through the tough times.
 Persevere.
 Don’t give up.
 Rest well and do all of the healthy stuff, and it’ll help you stay on top form.

 Don’t compare yourself to others.

 Starting a business with very little or no budget (like I have), can be tough.
-When you scroll through Instagram accounts and see the never-ending, glossy images others are posting, it can seem like they have an unlimited budget, but comparing your business to theirs only makes you feel bad.
+When you scroll through Instagram accounts and see the never-ending, seemingly perfect images others are posting, it can seem like they have an unlimited budget, but comparing your business to theirs only makes you feel bad.
 It’s just not productive.